kids-first/kf-cbioportal-etl/docs/rnaseq_zscore_processing.md

 ## Overview
 The script performs the following key tasks:
 1. Merges multiple RSEM gene expression files into a single matrix.
 Default expression is TPM, but FPKM can be chosen as a parameter
-1. Maps internal biospedimen IDs to cBioPortal sample names
+1. Maps internal biospecimen IDs to cBioPortal sample names
 1. Converts gene symbols to Hugo, filters out duplicate gene symbols
 1. Applies log transformation (log2(TPM + 1))
 1. Calculates z-scores per gene across all samples in the cohort